-A great deal of the planned fossil fuel production Incumbents, however, expect and build for by fossil fuel companies-including the ones growth, which is what the oil and gas sector owned by the local authority pension funds in is doing now-planning for growth, as the \$20 this report-is going to be redundant, leading billion a year invested by the likes of Chevron to stranded assets.
-The mechanism of asset and Exxon illustrates.
-But at the same time as stranding is simply that as cheaper new energy challenging technologies take that growth, technologies take over, so the old ones are no incumbent demand will fall.
-And so a gap opens longer required.
-In the case of solar and wind, up between capacity to produce and demand. and batteries and electric vehicles, prices are That is overcapacity, and hence stranded assets. dropping at around 20% for every doubling of But it is not just a question of stranded assets capacity.
-So it becomes cheaper to drive electric and a few high-cost facilities being shut down.
+Incumbents, however, expect and build for growth, which is what the oil and gas sector is doing now-planning for growth, as the \$20 billion a year invested by the likes of Chevron and Exxon illustrates.
+But at the same time as challenging technologies take that growth, incumbent demand will fall.
+And so a gap opens up between capacity to produce and demand.
+That is overcapacity, and hence stranded assets.
+But it is not just a question of stranded assets and a few high-cost facilities being shut down.